Services we provide

 Contacting us for service, warranty work, or refund

-Before returning a timepiece to us for warranty work, refund, or for non-warranty servicing, contact us first to obtain instructions.
+Before sending a timepiece to us, please contact us to obtain instructions.
 It is your responsibility to assure timepieces shipped to us are properly packaged and insured.
-At its sole discretion, ClockSavant may choose to reimburse you for the shipping cost of warranty repairs or returns.
+ClockSavant may, at their discretion, choose to reimburse you for the shipping cost of warranty repairs or returns.
 If we do so, this does not alleviate your safe shipping and insurance responsibilities.

 Protecting your investment and warranty